-According to the terms of the act, access may be provided to administrative officers and members of the faculty who have legitimate interest, to certain specified agents of the government for the purposes of enforcement and study, to military personnel for recruitment purposes, and to other educational agents and institutions in connection with applications for admission and requests for financial aid.
+According to the terms of the act, access may be provided to administrative officers and members of the faculty who have legitimate educational interest, including outside contractors, consultants, volunteers or other parties to whom the college has outsourced institutional services or functions; to certain specified agents of the government for the purposes of enforcement and study; to accrediting organizations; to military personnel for recruitment purposes; to other educational agents and institutions in connection with applications for admission and requests for financial aid; to organizations conducting studies for or on behalf of the college; and to comply with a judicial order or lawfully issued subpoena.
 All authorized persons outside the college who request access will be required to file a written, signed statement of purpose; this statement will be kept on file and will be made available for inspection only to the student upon request.

 Transcripts of or information concerning student records will be released to other persons outside the college only with the written consent of the student or upon subpoena, in which case the student will be notified.
 The act stipulates that the student’s written consent indicates which records are to be released, the reasons for such release and to whom the copies are to be released.
 A copy of the material to be released may be requested by the student.

 Certain information, designated as “directory information,” may be released without consent.
-At Smith College, this information includes the following: name, home address (while in college), college address and telephone, parents' names and addresses, e-mail address, dates of attendance, major, degrees and awards, pictures, extracurricular activities (if known) and most recent previously attended institution (i.e., preparatory school or college).
+At Smith College, this information includes the following: name, home address and telephone, college address and telephone, e-mail address, dates of attendance, major, degrees and awards, pictures, extracurricular activities (if known) and most recent previously attended institution (i.e., preparatory school or college).
 A student or former student who is unwilling to have this information given to inquirers without consent should notify the Office of the Registrar annually in writing.
 In the case of former students, the college reserves the right to verify degrees.

 Students’ official records include records, files, documents and other materials containing information directly related to a student that are maintained by the college.
 They do not include notes kept by instructors, advisers or deans for their own use and available to them only; such notes are maintained by individual administrators and are destroyed when no longer relevant or useful.